pprabhu78/Vulkan/examples/gl_vk_interop_kh/README.md

 The OpenGL vs Vulkan rendering can be toggled using this command line: --gl

 During initialization:
- - Create OpenGL side semaphores:
+ - Create OpenGL side semaphores that mirror the core _presentComplete & _renderComplete semaphores.
-   _presentCompleteGlSide that mirrors vulkan side _presentComplete
-   _renderCompleteGlSide  that mirrors vulkan side _renderComplete
- - Create OpenGL side image/texture:
-  _colorImageGl -> mirrors vulkan side _colorImage
+ - Create OpenGL side texture that mirrors vulkan side _colorImage.

 To Render:
 - We tell the core to not use swap chain rendering so that it will render to a color image (_colorImageGlSide).